GIScience/gis-training-resource-center/_sources/content/Wiki/en_qgis_interface_wiki.md

 ## Toolbox & Toolbars

-Basically, all the functionality, tools and applications of QGIS are organised in the Toolbox.
-Some Tools have their own toolbars which you can add to your QGIS interface.
+All the functionality, tools and applications of QGIS are organised in the Toolbox.
+If you ever need to find a tool, or an algorithm, you can open the toolbox and use the search function to find it.

 ### Open Toolbox